sardarchitect/fscoreai-site/docs/01-API/organization/users-managers--members/UPDATE._ORG_USERS.md

 8. **Update Members/Managers (PUT)**
    - In the case of a `PUT` request, the `updateUsers` function handles updating the members and managers of the organization.
-   - Inside this function, the `updateUserRole` is invoked to update the user role and associate the organization ID (`orgId`) with the user in the `usersTable`.

 9. **Delete Members/Managers (DELETE)**
    - In the case of a `DELETE` request, the `deleteUserFromOrganization` function is called to remove users from the organization.

 10. **Call `updateUserRole` Function with orgId**
     - When updating members or managers (PUT request), the `updateUserRole` function is called.
+    - **Key Addition**
-    - **Key Addition**: This function now includes updating the `orgId` field in the `usersTable`, ensuring each user is associated with the organization to which they belong and also CHECK IF THE USER IS PART OF ANOTHER organization OR NOT
+      - This function includes updating the `orgId` field in the `usersTable`
+      - Ensuring each user is associated with the organization to which they belong
+      - CHECK IF THE USER IS PART OF ANOTHER organization OR NOT
+      - Also hendle internal updates of manager and managers (update member | manager)

 11. **Commit Transaction**
     - After successfully updating or deleting users, the transaction is committed, saving all changes to the database.

 12. **Return 200 Success with Updated Organization**
-    - If everything succeeds, the updated organization data is returned with a `200 Success` status.

 13. **Caught Error?**
-    - **Yes**: If any error is encountered during the process, the transaction is rolled back, and a `500 Internal Server Error` is returned with the error message.
-    - **No**: If no error occurs, a success response is returned with the updated organization details.